Benefrancis/benefrancis/README.md

 <p>In 2020 - 2021

-I was responsible for developing the access permissions control system for the Federal Public Ministry, acting as Project Manager, Developer and Designer.
+I was responsible for developing the access permissions control system for the Federal Public Ministry, acting as Project Manager (Agile Scrum methodology), Developer and Designer.
 In this project I worked with the following technologies:

-Angular 11+, Java 8, Spring Boot, JPA, jenkins, continuous integration, Gitlab, Oracle, Git, TypeScript etc.
+Angular 11+, Java 8, Spring Boot, JPA, jenkins, continuous integration, Gitlab, Oracle, Git, TypeScript.

 Here are some images of the application's main screens: